msarwo/coffeegroupbuy/QUICKSTART.md

 1. **Frontend** loads at `http://localhost:3000`
 2. **Backend API** runs at `http://localhost:5000`
 3. Frontend fetches coffee products from API
-4. Backend scrapes Serveonyx with your credentials
+4. Backend scrapes Onyx Coffee Lab with your credentials
 5. Products show with 5% markup applied
 6. Add items to cart and proceed to Venmo payment